Department of Molecular Nutritional Science

 In the Bachelor's degree program, the department represents the field of general nutritional science in teaching.
 The Master's modules focus on nutrition-related molecular mechanisms, the influence and mode of action of genetic, nutritional and lifestyle-related risk factors for nutrition-related diseases, as well as the teaching of methodological skills to investigate issues in this field.

 Find our courses in the Course catalog via HohCampus.
-Follow the folder structure:Faculty of Natural Sciences > Nutritional Sciences (140) > Department of Molecular Nutritional Science (140a)
+Follow the folder structure:

-Topics for Bachelor and Master Theses
+Topics for Bachelor's and Master's Theses

-Please make an appointment to discuss your ideas with
+Please make an appointment to discuss your ideas with:

 Publications